dan-leo/masters/thesis/v8/thesis.md

 ### Power Efficiency {#des_power}

 Power efficiency is one of the main metrics focused on in this study.
 This section outlines a few preliminary tests and the design for the final field tests comparing UEs and MNOs.
 Low power consumption is vital for battery longevity up to ~10 years or more.
-Power consumption is affect by various factors.
+Power consumption is affected by various factors.
 In the hardware design, PCB layout, antenna matching and location will have an effect on the overall interference received by the module, SINR and ultimately transmit power.
 Transmit power also depends on the range and path loss to the UE device.
 With a weak signal, more repetitions are required, hence ECLs in \S\\ref{ECLs}.
 Other power saving mechanisms such as release assistance, PSM and eDRX mode work together to extend battery life as in \S\\ref{power-saving-mechanisms}.

 ![Ublox (blue) and Quectel (red) energy (J) per datagram as a function of the SINR (dB) as reported by the UE on the MTN-ZTE network limited to 1500 mJ.
 With the fading colour scheme and range just as in Martinez [@Martinez2019], Fig. \ref{fig:energy_sinr1400} shows the impact of SNR on energy consumption.
 As observed in the figure, there is a trend of increasing energy with respect to lower SNR levels and high variability.
 Unfortunately, the effect of different ECLs is unclear. \label{fig:energy_sinr1400}](../images/1571781182963.png){width=65%}